stesie/kube-workshop/README.md

 Request counter: 3.
 This request was served to you by somesvc-v1-7b878f7cdf-bmbrb :-) das hier ist Version 1 :-)
 ```

+With plain Kubernetes you'll always get this round robin thing.
+For more fine-grained
+routing use a Service Mesh like Istio.

 # Stuff Ignored Today